Accessibility

 This statement describes what we are doing to meet that commitment, where we know we still fall short, and how to reach us when something on VineSeat does not work for you.

-We aim to conform to Web Content Accessibility Guidelines (WCAG) 2.1 at Level AA.
-WCAG 2.1 AA is the standard most commonly referenced by US, EU, and UK accessibility regulations, including the Americans with Disabilities Act (ADA) and the European Accessibility Act.
+We aim to conform to Web Content Accessibility Guidelines (WCAG) 2.2 at Level AA.
+WCAG 2.2 is the current version of the guidelines and builds on WCAG 2.1 AA — the level most commonly referenced by US, EU, and UK accessibility regulations, including the Americans with Disabilities Act (ADA) and the European Accessibility Act.

 VineSeat is currently in active development.
 Some areas of the platform meet AA today; others are being audited and remediated as we go.
 We treat accessibility as part of building a feature, not something to add at the end.